 Somewhat surprisingly, the use of solid cover didn’t lead to an increased water resistance rating: officially it is good for just 10 ATM, which is still adequate for a sporty timekeeper, which is not supposed to be used as a diver’s companion.

-Also, be aware that visually the gadget is even more massive than the aforementioned Startimer Pilot, so trying one before buying would be a very good idea.
+Also, be aware that visually the gadget is even more massive than the aforementioned Startimer Pilot, so trying one before buying would be a good idea.

-If you still hesitate whether you really want to spend a hefty chunk of cash for this cold beauty, the Swiss watchmaker kindly provides you a very good excuse at doing so.
-As they report in their press release, the company will donate 50 Swiss francs from every watch sold to the “Race for Water” foundation: an institution that raises public awareness about scarcity of water on this planet.
-While 20,000 CHF doesn’t seem like a lot of money (Alpina will make only 400 individually numbered Alpiner 4 Chronograph), it still quite generous of them.
+If you still hesitate whether you want to spend a hefty chunk of cash for this cold beauty, the Swiss watchmaker kindly provides you a good excuse at doing so.
+As they report in their press release, the company will donate 50 Swiss francs from every watch sold to the “Race for Water” foundation: an institution that raises public awareness about the scarcity of water on this planet.
+While 20,000 CHF doesn’t look like a lot of money (Alpina will make only 400 individually numbered Alpiner 4 Chronograph), it still quite generous of them.